Ask Ashley Q&A: Break Free Book

 At the time, I was an independent contractor working as a teaching artist in a variety of schools.
 I facilitated workshops rooted in the principles of personal and professional development for students and teachers.
 Essentially, I would find creative ways to engage learners of aIl levels in order to help them maximize their potential.

 When I reached the ceiling in that industry, I started thinking about what was next.
 I knew that it was time to make a shift, but I didn’t know how.
 I struggled looking for mentors and other opportunities that matched my skill set, but nothing landed.
 And after a couple of disappointing contractual situations, I started to really seek God.
-(I talk about this in the 7 Secrets book.
-Grab the first chapter for free here!)
+No form found

 I prayed and I was like, “God, what do you want me to do next?
 I feel like I’m tapped out on this level.
 What’s my next best move?”